mochoabuilds/-cognition-/README.md

 ## 4 ENSURING PRIVACY

 * Dr Ben Goldacre of Oxford and his colleagues May 2020 approach to studying the medical records of 17m people in Britain inspired our privacy practices.
 Their team developed software that let them run analysis without copying or moving data out of that data center.
 Instead they poked data thru a secure connection, with a log of all queries run on the medical records to create an audit trail.
 Their open source methods perserved confidentiality while freeing high value information for analysis.
 It also gave the public a better idea about how their data is used.

-We designed and built our computer vision applications with this approach to privacy in mind.
+We designed and built our computer vision apps with this approach to privacy in mind.

 ## 5 EXPERIMENTS

 * In this section we explore the generalizability of networks trained on different datasets, etc.  Because training datasets take up many GBs in memory, a 500 GB disk is added and mounted on the virtual machine for dataset storage.
-The GPU chosen is a NVIDIA Tesla P100 for inferences in the cloud, and a NVIDIA Jetson TX2 for performing inferences on the edge.
+The GPU chosen is a NVIDIA Tesla P100 for inferences in the cloud, and a NVIDIA Jetson Xavier XN for performing inferences on the edge.

-## 5.1 NEIGHBORHOOD SHOP DATASET
+# 5.1 "BEHAVIORGRAM" DATASET

 * Bias is inevitable when training computer vision models for human action detections in video streams.
 To combat this we apply ethnography to build datasets that better debase the dominant groups claim as the norm.
 This helps our computer vision models better "see" the sensitive interpretations of what humans feel is important.
 Our reality is political, but the dominant groups claim as the norm when training computer vision applications need not be the dominant view.
 Our data prep hones years worth of local knowledge in neighborhood shops to build a human-object neighborhood shop dataset, which is publicly available.
 Our approach takes ethnography, which many see as qualitative and analog, and turn it into something that trains computer vision machines.

 * So what is ethnography?
 It's a sociological method of firsthand participant observation in once unfamiliar social circles to pull a sense of what's relevant in that world (i.e. local knowledge, preferences, values, beliefs).
 Ethnographic labels include the knowledge embedded in the heads of neighborhood shop staff and its regulars.
 Labels include: personal interviews, sensory impressions, neighborhood idiosyncrasies, blind spots and unstated goals.
 Guided by ethnography, we hand label human-object interactions in a set of video streams, in order for the computer vision models to be able to learn what actions look like from a variety of different angles, biases, etc.  Once the models have digested these video streams, the algorithms are let loose on raw unseen neighborhood shope video streams.

-* STEP 1 DataCollection - Ethnography
+* STEP 1 DataCollection - Ethnographic field notes
-* STEP 2 TidyDataSet - Our in-house autonencoder makes use of ethnographic labels that are semantically similar to label human-object interactions
+* STEP 2 TidyDataSet - In-house autonencoder makes use of ethnographic labels that are semantically similar to label human-object interactions in video streams
 * STEP 3 ReproducibilityRecipe - Set up calculations in a way that promotes common data standards and portability across neighborhood shops for better flow of data

 * NeighborhoodShop-v1 Dataset